EVERYTHING YOU NEED TO KNOW ABOUT SHORT ROUND STRINGBAND…

 Arranged, recorded, and produced by Short Round Stringband, Ain’t No Part of Nothin’ will bring joy to long-time bluegrass and old time music fans, and has the power to convert those who have yet to be convinced.

-The tracks we are sharing here are from pre-production rehearsals… just as the album will be recorded, these are live with no overdubs.
+The following preview tracks are from pre-production rehearsals… just as the album was recorded, these are live with no overdubs.
 Our goal with these recordings was to decide arrangements, and to assess our selections… these are not the final recordings for the album.
-We will record in December 2018.
-These tracks highlight our old time approach, vocal harmonies, and the good times of playing this music together.
+We recorded the album tracks in December 2018.
+You’ll hear our old time approach, vocal harmonies, and the good times of playing this music together.

 “Rabbit in a Log”, while not written by Monroe, was recorded by him with his brother, Charlie Monroe, in 1938.
 Monroe recorded it again with Doc Watson.
 A quintessential favorite!

 We recorded “Little Cabin Home on the Hill” for an art installation in Kansas City — the exhibition was called “Open Spaces” and a record label from New York, Never Records, set up a studio in an old brick building near downtown.
 Also recorded live in one take, the song was mixed and pressed on a vinyl record on site.